-- 1. You are under 14 years of age or 75 years of age or older; or - 2.
+- 1. You are 75 years of age or older; or - 2.
 You are filing under the military provisions, Section 328 or 329 of the INA.

 USCIS cannot accept a biometric services fee if you are not required to pay a biometric services fee.
-USCIS will reject your Form N-400 if you attach a check for more than what you are required to pay.
+USCIS will reject your Form N-400 if you include payment for more than what you are required to pay.
+You must: